Alone Again (Dokken song)

 "Alone Again" is a power ballad written and released by the American heavy metal band Dokken on their 1984 album Tooth and Nail.
 The single reached #64 on the Billboard Hot 100 and #20 on the Hot Mainstream Rock Tracks chart in 1985.
 The song was written by singer Don Dokken and bassist Jeff Pilson.

 Composition

-Don Dokken wrote the song in 1975 or 1976, when he was 22 or 23, recorded it on a cassette, and it stayed in a closet for nearly a decade.
+Don Dokken wrote the song in 1975, when he was 22 years old, recorded it on a cassette, and it stayed in a closet for nearly a decade.
 During the recording of Tooth and Nail, many other glam metal bands at the time were releasing ballads, so Elektra Records told Dokken they needed a ballad.
 This prompted Don to search his closet and rediscover the song, which he reworked with bassist Jeff Pilson in the studio.
 "People ask me all the time, 'Who did you write it about?'
 I don't know.
 'Was it about a girlfriend?'
 I don't know!
 I just wrote it.
 My memory's not that good," said Dokken.